 In a recent study, Bondt et al.\cite{Bondt2021Human plasma IgG1 repertoires are simple, unique, and dynamic} used an approach to generate Fab fragments exclusively from the entire IgG1 repertoire.
 They were able to longitudinally profile IgG1 Fabs from the serum of both healthy and sepsis-inflicted donors without the need for any enrichment of specific clones.
 They observed a range of 50-500 distinct detectable IgG1 Fab clones per donor and showed that most clones persist over multiple months of sampling.
 Contrary to widely held belief, they showed that the IgG1 repertoire is in abundance dominated by just a few hundred clones and that each donor exhibits a unique repertoire of clones.
 They also managed to directly \emph{de novo} sequence a single highly abundant clone in one of the donors without the aid of antigen-specific capture.
 The \emph{de novo} sequencing was achieved by a combination of protein-centric sequencing using ETD, and a BU MS approach using multiple proteases for digestion.
 First, closely matching light and heavy chain germline templates were selected from the IMGT database.
 Subsequently, the data was used to refine these templates iteratively, yielding the final mature sequence.
-This provided proof of concept that \emph{de novo} sequencing of clones directly from serum is feasible, although still arduous and limited to specific cases (\textbf{\autoref{fig:fig1.6}}d).
+This provided proof of concept that \emph{de novo} sequencing of clones directly from serum is feasible, although still arduous and limited to specific cases (\textbf{\autoref{fig:fig1.6}d}).
 Notably, the determined sequences contained more mutations (compared to germline sequences) than expected from the reported rates from BCR sequencing studies,\cite{Kitaura2017Different Somatic Hypermutation Levels among Antibody Subclasses Disclosed by a New Next-Generation Sequencing-Based Antibody Repertoire Analysis.} which is indicative of potential discrepancies between protein-level and gene-level sequencing.
 This first attempt focused exclusively on IgG1, by using an IgG1-specific protease to generate the Fab fragments.
 In another work, Bondt et al.\cite{Bondt2021A Direct MS-Based Approach to Profile Human Milk Secretory Immunoglobulin A (IgA1) Reveals Donor-Specific Clonal Repertoires With High Longitudinal Stability} extended their method to IgA1 by using a protease specific to the O-glycans present in IgA1 hinge region to generate Fab fragments, albeit now exclusively from IgA1.
 Overall, they showed that – similar to serum IgG1 – just a handful of clones dominates the secretory IgA1 profile of human milk.

 Using a somewhat comparable approach, Dupré et al.\cite{Dupré2021De Novo Sequencing of Antibody Light Chain Proteoforms from Patients with Multiple Myeloma} analysed isolated light chains from the urine of a patient affected by multiple myeloma.
-They assembled de novo data from peptides into a full-length sequence, using the intact mass data as a scaffold.
+They assembled \emph{de novo} data from peptides into a full-length sequence, using the intact mass data as a scaffold.
 Subsequently, they used TD MS to validate their findings and further characterize the proteoforms of the light chains, including PTMs.
 The BU MS data further supported the resulting proteoforms, showing a similar added benefit from iteratively combining BU and TD MS data.

 !!Additional benefits of studying antibodies at the protein level